graphprotocol/indexer-rs/docs/Queries.md

 # Query examples

-These are a (non-exhaustive) list of possible queries and their responses for `indexer-service-rs`.
+This is a (non-exhaustive) list of possible queries and their responses for `indexer-service-rs`.

 ## Supported request and response format examples